ffhighwind/DapperExtraCRUD/README.md

 [Nuget: Dapper.ExtraCRUD](https://www.nuget.org/packages/Dapper.ExtraCRUD/)
 <img  align="right" src="https://raw.githubusercontent.com/ffhighwind/DapperExtraCRUD/master/Images/DapperExtraCRUD-200x200.png" alt="ExtraCRUD">

 A thread-safe Dapper extension that was inspired by Dapper.SimpleCRUD, Dapper-Plus, and more.
 Unique additions include Bulk operations, AutoSync, MatchUpdate, MatchDelete, Distinct, Top/Limit, Upsert, and Insert If Not Exists.
-It also exposes most of the underlying metadata to allow customization and improved performance.
+It also automatically sets auto-increment keys on insert, supports Enum/string based primary keys, and exposes most of the underlying metadata to allow customization and improved performance.

 ## Extensions